ericphamEP/spacegram/README.md

 # spacegram
 An app to share photos from the NASA Image and Video Library API (images.nasa.gov API)

+Check it out here: https://ericphamep.github.io/spacegram/

 This project was created for Shopify's Front End Developer Intern Challenge - Winter 2022.
 It was built using the following frameworks and libraries: React, Typescript, AntD, MobX, Axios, and Moment.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features